drewstinnett/drewstinnett.github.io/content/posts/2021-films.md

 * [Titane](https://letterboxd.com/film/titane/) - Another best overall this year.
 I love how when I tell people what the plot of this thing is, they look at me like I'm a crazy person.
 * [Lamb](https://letterboxd.com/film/lamb-2021/) - One good way to keep me watching a foreign language film is to have minimal dialogue, this movie gets that.
 * [Benedetta](https://letterboxd.com/film/benedetta/) - Super weird Verhoeven movie about a nun who is literally in love with Jesus (I think?).
-Very french, but still a great movie.
+Very French, but still a great movie.
 * [Wrath of Man](https://letterboxd.com/film/wrath-of-man/) - Jason Statham being all cool.
-I know it's technically still english, but the accents are pretty heavy, so it counts
+I know it's technically still English, but the accents are pretty heavy, so it counts

 ## Top 5 Horror Films